kbmcconnell/PersonalPrivacyGuide/README.md

 - [1Password](https://1password.com/)

 ## MFA / 2FA
-***What:*** Multi-factor (MFA) and 2-factor (2FA) authentication are an extra step to verifying your identity when you log into something.

-***Why:*** These measures help prevent unauthorized access to your accounts by requiring additional steps to log into an account.
+Multi-factor (MFA) and 2-factor (2FA) authentication are an extra step to verifying your identity when you log into something.
+These measures help prevent unauthorized access to your accounts by requiring additional steps to log into an account.

 ***TL;DR:*** Enable MFA and 2FA for everything.